locallycompact/shakebook/notes/00-Introduction.md

 # Testing Locally

-You will need haskell and stack, you will also need to install pandoc and shake with:
+You will need stack.

-    stack install pandoc shake
+    stack build

 You can then test this in chromium by doing

-    stack exec shake test
+    stack exec -- site test

+You can build the pdf and slide copies with

+    stack exec -- site pdf
+    stack exec -- site beamer

 or change the browser by editing the Shakefile.hs.